Shopify/checkout-sheet-kit-swift/README.md

 > [!IMPORTANT]
 > The above JSON omits useful customer attributes that should be provided where possible and encryption and signing should be done server-side to ensure Multipass keys are kept secret.

+> [!NOTE]
+> Multipass errors are not "recoverable" (See [Error Handling](#error-handling)) due to their one-time nature.
+Failed requests containing multipass URLs
+> will require re-generating new tokens.

 #### Shop Pay

 To initialize accelerated Shop Pay checkout, the cart can set a [walletPreference](https://shopify.dev/docs/api/storefront/latest/mutations/cartBuyerIdentityUpdate#field-cartbuyeridentityinput-walletpreferences) to 'shop_pay'.
 The sign-in state of the buyer is app-local.
 The buyer will be prompted to sign in to their Shop account on their first checkout, and their sign-in state will be remembered for future checkout sessions.